XiaobiaoDai/NIRPed/README.md

  ![img.png](./Fig&Tab/FigureS1.png)<br>

 **This work‘s contributions are threefold:**<br>
-(1) A large-scale, competitive and robust narrowband near- infrared nighttime pedestrian dataset containing target distances was constructed as a powerful supplement to NightOwls.<br>
+(1) A large-scale, competitive and robust narrowband near-infrared nighttime pedestrian dataset containing target distances was constructed as a powerful supplement to NightOwls.<br>
 (2) Using LiDAR to obtain the precise distances to support distance detection and fine-grained model optimization.<br> (3) Extending the Faster-RCNN to achieve joint detection of pedestrian and its distance in one step.<br>